yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 highly automated.

 * HPKP relies on the client to report errors to the report-uri.
-The current document not need any out-of band mechanism, and the server is informed automatically.
+The current document does not need any out-of band mechanism, and the server is informed automatically.
 This provides an easier and more reliable health monitoring.